 Also of interest is that Washington Terrace has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Washington Terrace citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.50% of adults 25 and older in Washington Terrace have a college degree.
+In terms of college education, Washington Terrace is nearly on par with the US average for all cities of 21.84%: 19.14% of adults 25 and older in Washington Terrace have a bachelor's degree or advanced degree.

+Washington Terrace is a somewhat ethnically-diverse city.
 The people who call Washington Terrace home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington Terrace residents report their race to be White, followed by Asian.
 Washington Terrace also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.61% of the city’s residents.
+People of Hispanic or Latino origin account for 12.55% of the city’s residents.
 Important ancestries of people in Washington Terrace include German, Irish, Dutch, and Scottish.

 The most common language spoken in Washington Terrace is English.
 Other important languages spoken here include Spanish and Vietnamese.